NguyenTuanMi/GoogleCloud_Workstation_Setup_Guidance/README.md

 journalctl --user -u sunshine -f
 ```

-If this doc lhas any issues, you are welcome to open an issue/PR.
+If this doc has any issues, you are welcome to open an issue/PR.